All posts

 The 2-month extension trap

-US citizens and residents living abroad on April 15 get an automatic 2-month extension to file their tax return and pay any tax due.
-The filing and payment deadline extends to June 15 without filing any form.
+US citizens abroad on April 15 get an automatic 2-month extension to file and pay.
+The deadline moves to June 15, no form required.

-Here is the trap: interest runs from April 15, not June 15.
+Here's the trap: interest still accrues from April 15.

-For estimated tax payments specifically, the Q1 payment is still due April 15.
-The 2-month extension applies to the annual return filing, not to quarterly estimated payments.
-Missing the Q1 estimated payment while relying on the 2-month extension for the annual return results in an underpayment penalty on the Q1 shortfall.
+And for estimated tax payments specifically, Q1 is still due April 15.
+The 2-month extension covers the annual return, not quarterly estimates.
+Relying on it for Q1 triggers an underpayment penalty on the shortfall.

 Safe harbor rules

-The IRS provides two safe harbors for estimated tax payments.
-If you meet either one, you avoid the underpayment penalty regardless of how much you actually owe:
+The IRS gives you two ways to avoid the underpayment penalty, regardless of how much you actually owe:

-For founders whose income is growing rapidly, the prior year safe harbor is usually the better path.
-Paying 110% of last year's tax as estimated payments avoids penalties even if this year's income doubles.
+For founders with growing income, the prior-year safe harbor is almost always the better path.
+It avoids penalties even if this year's income doubles.

 Penalty calculation

-The underpayment penalty is calculated per quarter, not annually.
-For each quarter where the estimated payment was less than the required amount, the IRS applies a penalty at the federal short-term rate plus 3 percentage points.
+The underpayment penalty is per quarter, not annual.
+Each quarter you fall short, the IRS charges the federal short-term rate plus 3 points on the difference.

-As of early 2026, that rate is approximately 8% per annum, applied to the quarterly shortfall for the period between the payment due date and either the payment date or April 15 of the following year, whichever comes first.
+As of early 2026, that's roughly 8% per annum, applied from the payment due date until you pay (or April 15 of the following year, whichever comes first).

 How self-employment tax interacts